MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

     - HTTP method (for example, DELETE).
     - Origin – includes the origin of the web API.
     - All headers included in the Access-Control-Allow-Headers response header.
-5. Once verified, AD FS approves the request by including the web API domain (origin) in the Access-Control-Allow-Origin response header.
+5. After it's verified, AD FS approves the request by including the web API domain (origin) in the Access-Control-Allow-Origin response header.
 6. The inclusion of the Access-Control-Allow-Origin header allows the browser to go ahead with calling the requested API.

 #### CORS customization